Harry Wilson (footballer, born 1997): International career

 In June 2015, Wilson again joined up with the senior Welsh squad for a post-season training camp in Cardiff.
 On 20 March 2017, he replaced the injured Tom Lawrence in the Wales squad for the World Cup qualifier against the Republic of Ireland.

 Wilson was included in Wales' squad for the China Cup in March 2018.
 On his first international start, against hosts China, he scored his first goal in a 6–0 semi-final win.
 The game was also on his 21st birthday.
 On 16 October that year, Wales travelled to play the Republic of Ireland in the UEFA Nations League without Bale and Aaron Ramsey, and Wilson scored the only goal with a long-range free kick similar to his recent one for Derby against Manchester United; Wales manager Ryan Giggs, formerly of United, joked that "I thought about fining him after he scored at Old Trafford but I won't be fining him now".
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar, in which he appeared in all three of Wales' games.
+On the 18th of November 2025, Wilson scored a hat-trick in a historic 7-1 win against North Macedonia in Wales' final 2026 FIFA World Cup qualifying match, securing second place in Group J.